 Greenville Utilities Commission (GUC) has met the life science industry’s needs since the region’s first pharmaceutical manufacturer began operations more than 50 years ago.
 From electricity, natural gas to water, GUC ensures capacity and reliability for manufacturers.
 The local water treatment plant, as supplied by the Tar River, has a plant capacity of 22.5 mgd, capable of meeting the needs of pharma companies.

 Greenville’s two leading educational institutions continually fill the talent pipeline with their pharmaceutical and biotechnology programs.
-“Much of our workforce received pharma-specific training at East Carolina University, Pitt Community College and other area institutions, so the workforce pipeline has been advantageous for us,” says Troy Woelfel, Vice President and General Manager, Greenville Operations at Metrics Contract Services.
+“Much of our workforce received pharma-specific training at East Carolina University, Pitt Community College and other area institutions, so the workforce pipeline has been advantageous for us,” says Troy Woelfel, General Manager at Catalent Greenville, Inc.

 East Carolina University (ECU) offers undergraduate and graduate degree programs in biomedical engineering while Pitt Community College’s (PCC) biotechnology program is designed to meet the increasing demands for skilled laboratory technicians in various fields of biological and chemical technology.